uliaxe/uliaxe/README.md

 # 👋 Hello there!
 I'm Uliaxe

 🎓 I'm a 4th-year **Computer Science Student** specializing in **Data & AI**.
-🚀 Passionate about **Data Engineering**, I focus on building robust pipelines and moving models from notebooks to production (MLOps).
+🚀 Passionate about **Data Analysis**, I focus on extracting meaningful insights from data, exploring complex datasets, and building data-driven solutions.
+🏎️ Outside of tech, I'm a huge fan of **Formula 1** and spending time with **cats**! 🐈

 ---